-There are landscapes, cityscapes, seascapes and skyscapes, and then there are bodyscapes.
+There are landscapes, cityscapes, seascapes, and skyscapes, and then there are bodyscapes.
 There is boudoir, as well as dudeoir, and then there is nude photography.

 When it comes to art, nudes often make an intriguing and interesting subject, oftentimes complicated to paint in words, with light or actual paint.
 For example, nude photography is much more than photographing someone with no or almost no clothes on.

 It usually takes light and mostly shadows–the mystery and intrigue that shadows create–to make an image happen.
-The use of shadows is maybe even more important when creating trying to capture passion, love, mystery with a hint of anticipation, all wrapped in one portrait.
+The use of shadows is maybe even more important when creating and trying to capture (the idea of) passion, love, and mystery with a hint of anticipation, all wrapped in one portrait.
 It’s often the message within the shadows that helps us create an illusion, and help viewers imagine what would happen next, evoke a certain mood or feeling to keep the audience engaged in the story (the story we’re trying to tell, visually, through our image).

 Like with any other photo shoot, when photographing the human form as photographers we need to choose our lighting, models, clothing, props and the like based on what we want (or have) to achieve, based on the look, mood, feel we want to create through our images.
-Remember, we often use photography to create an illusion, suggest a certain action or feeling.
+Remember, we often use photography to create an illusion and suggest a certain action or feeling.